Skip to Main Content

 Tutoring Center

 The Tutoring Center is a quiet space where students can study and receive tutoring assistance when needed.
-Tutoring is not a replacement for prerequisite coursework.
+The Tutoring Center is not a replacement for prerequisite coursework.
 We ask that students refrain from loud or prolonged social conversations while using the Tutoring Center.
-Free tutoring is available to Rose State College students on a drop-in basis or by scheduled appointment for many general-education courses (subject to tutor availability).
-Students that need in-depth assistance may schedule an immediate session with an available tutor or a later time when it is more convenient.
+Free tutoring is available to Rose State College students on a drop-in basis for many general-education courses (subject to tutor availability).
 Students are allowed up to four hours tutoring through the Tutoring Center per week.
 Note that drop-in tutoring is not available between semesters.
 Students may receive online tutoring assistance from our local tutors or through our partnership with Tutor.com.

 WCOnline